Blubberboy333/PerWorldBan/README.md

 # PerWorldBan
 Plugin for PocketMine-MP that bans certain players in certain worlds.
-This plugin is not finished yet
+This plugin has not been tested yet